June 24, 2025

 let it go?

-Because agents that write,
+Because agents that right

 negotiate, transact and act on